yaxu/tidal-workshop/advanced/japan.md

 ```

 You can see that `4` fits in `2`, so you get a new event equalling
 their sum `6`.
-It's onset and duration is the interection.
+You can see that the onset and duration is the
+interection, which in this case is just the onset and duration of the
+original event with the value `4`.